 Recognizing outstanding school directors as public education advocates

-The Allwein Society is an award program recognizing school directors who are outstanding leaders and advocates on behalf of public schools and students.
-This prestigious honor was created in 2011 in memory of Timothy M. Allwein, a former PSBA staff member who exemplified the integrity, dedication, and commitment to advance political action for the benefit of public education.
+The Allwein Society is a recognition program honoring school directors who are outstanding leaders and advocates on behalf of public schools and students.
+This prestigious honor was created in 2011 in memory of Timothy M. Allwein, a former PSBA staff member who exemplified the integrity, dedication and commitment to advance political action for the benefit of public education.
 Tim inspired and helped many others to become successful advocates.
+Originally called the Allwein Award, the name was changed to Allwein Society in 2018 to reflect the ongoing nature of advocacy work.

 - Be actively involved in advocating for the needs of public schools and students.
 The nominee participates in PSBA’s legislative programs and advocates on issues in a manner that is consistent with PSBA’s Legislative Platform.